CtrlK

 Progressive Disclosure

-The skill references external files (references/bindings.md, references/performance.md) with clear loading criteria, which is good.
-However, the main file is quite long (~300 lines) with extensive inline examples for KV, D1, R2, Durable Objects, and R2 that could be split into reference files, making the overview leaner.
+The skill references `references/bindings.md` and `references/performance.md` at the bottom with clear loading criteria, which is good.
+However, no bundle files exist to back these references, and the main file is monolithic with extensive inline code for KV, D1, R2, Durable Objects, Hono, cron, and testing that should be split into those reference files rather than inlined.

 2 / 3